Continuing Education Activity

 Infrequently, patients may complain of pruritus after a warm water shower, particularly over the back.

-A history of epistaxis, gastrointestinal (GI) bleed or easy bruising may be forthcoming.
+A history of epistaxis, gastrointestinal (GI) bleeding, or easy bruising may be forthcoming.

 Rarely, patients may present with a history of unexplained thrombotic complications, such as Budd-Chiari syndrome or digital infarcts.

 It is vital to try and elicit etiology-specific history such as a history of smoking, an extended stay at high altitudes, congenital cardiac disease, among others.
-A significant family history may be elicited in patients with hemoglobinopathies.
+Significant family history may be elicited in patients with hemoglobinopathies.

 Abnormal facial ruddiness may be prominent.

 Cyanosis and clubbing, along with the presence of a murmur on auscultation, provide strong evidence favoring a congenital cyanotic heart disease.

 Nicotine staining of the nails and teeth provides presumptive evidence of smoking, even in a non-forthcoming patient.